hobby-grade/Nintendo-Switch-Discord-Status/README.md

 Open an issue on this page and I'll add it as quickly as I can.

 ### Problems:
+I have been noticing that new releases of the application seem to require a restart of the Discord application, I am not sure why this started happning, but if you notice that art assets aren't loading, try restarting both applications.

-As of right now, I do not know of a way to have more than 150 art assets stored by Discord in order to display artwork for all of the games that are available on the Nintendo Switch.
-I have not added 150 games to the list yet, but I will attempt to find a way around this limitation in the meantime.
-The temporary solution is to keep the list updated with the 150 most popular/recent games.
+As of right now, I do not know of a way to have more than 300 art assets stored by Discord in order to display artwork for all of the games that are available on the Nintendo Switch.
+I have not added  games to the list yet, but I will attempt to find a way around this limitation in the meantime.
+The temporary solution is to keep the list updated with the 300 most popular/recent games.

-Alternatively, the 150 game limit can be exceeded by using generic artwork for any game outside of the 150.
+Alternatively, the 300 game limit can be exceeded by using generic artwork for any game outside of the 300.
 The rich presence would then display the title and status of the game, just without the custom game artwork.
 I can foresee using the generic "Home" artwork in this case.

 If you'd like to leave any suggestions or ideas about this problem, please open an issue on this repo.